mattpe/bcwt/week5.md

    * remember to update the requires and exports of both files
    * now users can be added (registered) without logging in first
    * Complete the TODOs in the code above
-   * Create a new user by using the register form in index4.html
+   * Create a new user by using the register form in `wop-ui/ui4`
    * Test logout button and login again

 ## Create thumbnails
-1. Use [index5.html](https://raw.githubusercontent.com/ilkkamtk/wop-starters/week2-1/week2_public_html/index5.html), [main5.js](https://raw.githubusercontent.com/ilkkamtk/wop-starters/week2-1/week2_public_html/js/main5.js), [mapbox.js](https://raw.githubusercontent.com/ilkkamtk/wop-starters/week2-1/week2_public_html/js/mapbox.js) and [style5.css](https://raw.githubusercontent.com/ilkkamtk/wop-starters/week2-1/week2_public_html/css/style5.css) as front-end for testing
+1. Use `wop-ui/ui4` as front-end for testing
    * ask mapbox key from the teacher or create your own
 1. Add new folder `thumbnails`, put it in version control; but not its content as you did with [uploads folder](week2.md#middleware)
 1. Add to `app.js`: